Direct Indexing

 Direct Indexing or VTSAX?

-Direct indexing if you are the average DIY investor.
-The standard of care is VTSAX (or VTI), a 3-fund portfolio, or even 6-10 ETFs in your brokerage account with a smart tax-deferred pairing.
+Is Direct indexing a good option for the average DIY investor?
+The standard of care is VTSAX (or VTI), a 3-fund portfolio, or 6-10 ETFs for factor investing.
 When will direct indexing be better than VTSAX and forget it?

-If you buy representative stocks from an index, you can get the same returns and minimize tracking error (the difference between the index and your direct indexing stocks).
+If you buy representative stocks from an index, you can get the same returns and minimize tracking errors (the difference between the index and your direct indexing stocks), plus pick up some tax alpha.

 Direct Indexing and DIY Investors

 The tax efficiency with Direct Indexing comes from tax-loss harvesting individual positions.
 When one of your stocks is down, you can sell it and buy a similar stock from the index with the same tracking error.
-This allows you to recognize the loss on your taxes. but re-sets the basis lower (which means more tax liability in the future).
+This allows you to recognize the loss on your taxes.
+But it resets the basis lower (which means more tax liability in the future).

 If you sell that position in the future, you pay deferred capital gains.
 Tax paid tomorrow is usually better than today!
 (The main exception in retirement planning is a series of partial Roth Conversions)